-1. Maintain a 3.0 GPA throughout the MFA program
+Maintain a 3.0 GPA throughout the MFA program.

 Areas of Major Studio Concentration

-- Provide an official undergraduate transcript and an application of admission to the Graduate School.
+Provide an official undergraduate transcript and an application for admission to the Graduate School.

 The M.F.A.
 Admissions Committee will review all applications, and at its discretion, may require completion of particular courses to remove deficiencies in undergraduate training.
 Such courses would be requirements in addition to the minimum required for the graduate degree.
 The M.F.A.
 Admissions Committee will make a recommendation about admission to the Graduate Dean, who makes the decision regarding admission.
 No decision will be announced over the phone.

-The M.F.A. candidate must spend two semesters in residency.
+The M.F.A. candidate must spend two semesters of residency.
 Summer school is considered as fulfilling the residency requirement.